fczuardi/pgsm/www/wp-content/plugins/shortcode-exec-php/readme.txt

 = Where can I ask questions, report bugs and request features? =

-You can write a comment on the [support page](http://blog.bokhorst.biz/3626/computers-en-internet/wordpress-plugin-shortcode-exec-php/ "Marcel's weblog").
+You can write a comment in the [the forum](http://forum.bokhorst.biz/).

 == Screenshots ==